ygemici/osz/loader/README.md

 can be splitted up into several files and yet they will be loaded together as if it were a monolitic kernel.
 And you can use your own file system for the initrd.

+Note: BOOTBOOT is not a boot manager, it's a boot loader protocol.
+If you want an interactive boot menu, you should integrate it *before* a BOOTBOOT compatible loader is called.
+Like GRUB chainloading it (or loading bootboot.bin as a kernel) or adding bootboot.efi to UEFI Boot Manager's menu.

 License
 -------